lingui/js-lingui/docs/misc/react-intl.rst

 **************************

 `react-intl`_ is definitely the most popural and widely-used i18n library for React.
-`jsLingui`_ is in many ways very similar: both libraries use the same syntax for (messages ICU MessageFormat) and they also have very similar API.
+`LinguiJS`_ is in many ways very similar: both libraries use the same syntax for (messages ICU MessageFormat) and they also have very similar API.

 Here's an example from `react-intl`_ docs: